StarCrusher96/Kerbal-Star-Systems-2/README.md

    - ExtraSolarAsteroids = True/False : Use this to add asteroidbelts around other stars.
    - Scale = x : Rescale * 1 - 2.5 - 10 (!needs [SigmaDimensions](https://github.com/Sigma88/Sigma-Dimensions/releases)) Note: This has not been tested and feedback would be appreciated.

+### Known Issues
+   - Rescale does not currently work correctly.
+It is a known issue and will be corrected in the next major release of KSS2

 ## Compatibility
 ### Support Visuals